 The purpose of intestate succession statutes is to distribute the decedent's wealth in a manner that closely represents how the average person would have designed his or her estate plan, had that person had a will.
 However, this default can differ dramatically from what the person really would have wanted.
 Even where it is known what the person intended, no exceptions are made where no valid will exists.
 Nor are there any exceptions made based on need or special circumstances.

 1990 UNIFORM PROBATE CODE

 The 1990 Uniform Probate Code (the Code) serves as the starting point for many states' laws.
 Nevertheless, the laws of different states can vary greatly from each other and from the Code itself.
 However, the Code represents the best reference for a general discussion.

 Under the Code, close relatives take property instead of distant relatives.
-The classes of relatives whose members receive property under the Code include the decedent's surviving spouse, descendents (children, grandchildren, etc.), parents, descendents of decedent's parents (siblings, nieces and nephews), grandparents, and descendents of grandparents (aunts and uncles and cousins).
-Adopted descendents are treated the same as biological descendents.
+The classes of relatives whose members receive property under the Code include the decedent's surviving spouse, descendants (children, grandchildren, etc.), parents, descendants of decedent's parents (siblings, nieces and nephews), grandparents, and descendants of grandparents (aunts and uncles and cousins).
+Adopted descendants are treated the same as biological descendants.
 If none of the above-named classes of relatives include any persons qualified to take the estate, the property "escheats" (goes by default) to the state.

 Share Of Surviving Spouse

 Under the Code, a surviving spouse is either entitled to the entire estate (after expenses and taxes of the decedent) or a substantial part of it.
 For example: